scheinerman/SimplePartitions.jl/README.md

 + Create `RandomPartition(n)` [and `RandomPartition(Set)`].
 Subtask is
 a `random_select` function.
-+ Construct from a dictionary.
-Keys are the set; two items are in the same part iff they are associated to the same value.
 + Extend `in` so that `in(A,P)` is `true` if `A` is a *part* of `P`.
 + Implement *element* addition/deletion.